romm/formz/Documentation/05-UsersManual/TypoScript/Root.rst

     Required?
         No
     Description
-        Contains the list of forms using Formz.
+        Contains the list of forms using FormZ.

         More information here: “:ref:`usersManual-typoScript-configurationForms`”.